Akuli/odotdot/docs/syntax-spec.md

 The Ö interpreter does these things on startup:

 1. Create [the built-in scope](tutorial.md#scopes).
 The `parent_scope` should be
-   set to `null`.
+   set to `none`.
-2. Add everything that `builtins.ö` needs to the built-in scope.
+2. Add everything that [builtins.ö](../src/builtins.ö) needs to the built-in scope.
 It's best to read `builtins.ö` yourself to see which things it expects to have there already and which things it creates.
 3. Tokenize and parse `builtins.ö`, and execute it in the built-in scope.
 4. Create a new subscope of the built-in scope for the file that is being ran.
 5. Tokenize and parse the file, and execute it in the subscope.